Matthew Parris

-Early life and family
+Early life and education

-Parris is the eldest of six children (three brothers and two sisters) and grew up in several British territories and former territories: South Africa, Cyprus, Rhodesia (now Zimbabwe), Swaziland (now Eswatini) and Jamaica, where his father was working as an electrical engineer.
+Parris was born in Johannesburg, South Africa.
+The eldest of six children (three brothers and two sisters), he grew up in several British territories: South Africa, Cyprus, Rhodesia, Swaziland and Jamaica, where his father was working as an electrical engineer.
 His parents ended up working and living in Catalonia, Spain, where Parris later bought a house.